BerryWorksSoftware/edi-json/README.md

 ## 837 Validating and Balancing Add-on

 The X12 837 Health Care Claim is a very common transaction set converted to/from JSON and perhaps the most complex.
-The 837 add-on to the Premium Edition brings two additioanl tools useful when handling health care claims.
-These tools are supported for version 005010 of the 837P (Professional),
+The 837 add-on to the Premium Edition brings two additional features useful when handling health care claims.
+This tool is supported for version 005010 of the 837P (Professional),
 837I (Institutional), and 837D (Dental).